-- Employers should have a procedure and supplies for hand hygiene (and other exposed areas) for workers and clients etc. that provide people the ability to wash for at least 20 seconds with soap. - When washing with soap is not possible, workers should be supplied with a sanitizing liquid (at least 60% ethanol or 70% isopropanol disinfectant). - Staff should wash their hands as soon as they enter the building.
-Handwashing or sanitizing stations should be made available in the entrance of the building. - Keep a bucket or laundry basket close by for items to be deposited when they need to be cleaned. - The employer should ensure enhanced disinfecting of surfaces, particularly "high touch" surfaces in all workplaces, vehicles and equipment or any other work duty related surface. - There should be a particular disinfection program to deal with any confirmed cases of COVID-19 including what surfaces are to be cleaned, when, how often, with what disinfectants and by whom.
-This should include personal protective equipment as required by the Exposure Control Program and Hazard Assessment (see PPE section below).
+- Employers should have a procedure and supplies for hand hygiene (and other exposed areas) for workers, patrons etc. that provide people the ability to wash for at least 20 seconds with soap. - When washing with soap is not possible, library workers should be supplied with a sanitizing liquid (at least 60% ethanol or 70% isopropanol disinfectant). - Staff and patrons should wash their hands as soon as they enter the building.
+Handwashing or sanitizing stations should be made available in the entrance of the building.

-- The employer must establish a tracking system of when the tasks were completed. - While working, cleaning staff should close off the area to other people. - Place posters that encourage hand hygiene, and respiratory etiquette at the entrance to the workplace and in other areas where they will be seen; graphics will be more useful than words. - Use damp cleaning methods such as damp clean cloths, and/or a wet mop.
+- Keep a bucket or laundry basket close by for smaller items to be deposited when they need to be cleaned. - The employer should ensure enhanced disinfecting of surfaces, particularly "high touch" surfaces in all workplaces, vehicles and equipment or any other work duty related surface. - There should be a particular disinfection program to deal with any confirmed cases of COVID-19 including what surfaces are to be cleaned, when, how often, with what disinfectants and by whom.
+This should include personal protective equipment as required by the Exposure Control Program and Hazard Assessment (see PPE section below). - The employer must establish a tracking system of when the tasks were completed. - While working, cleaning staff should close off the area to other people. - Place posters that encourage hand hygiene, and respiratory etiquette at the entrance to the workplace and in other areas where they will be seen; graphics will be more useful than words. - Restrict access to hardcover/paper books.
+If not possible, library workers will be provided appropriate PPE while handling the books and circulation staff should isolate them for 3 days upon return. - Implement a robust cleaning and disinfecting policy to ensure computers are sanitized between each patron. - Computer terminals should be rearranged and configured to ensure physical distancing between each terminal and where this is not possible, only access to alternating terminals should be permitted to ensure the necessary space between patrons. - Consider designating a block of time when high-risk populations only (seniors, and those with pre-existing conditions) could access library services. - Use damp cleaning methods such as damp clean cloths, and/or a wet mop.
 Do not dust or sweep which can distribute virus droplets (fomites) into the air. - It is important that when employers require workers to use hazardous products, that workers are trained (See CUPE's WHMIS Sheet).